 - Various computer operations, data entry and record keeping.

 - Monitoring/answering parking lot entrance/exit intercom system.

 The department issues uniforms and related equipment.
 The operator will be required to wear the uniform as prescribed by UT System Police and/or departmental policy, rules, regulations or directive.

-The new operator, at their own expense, will be required to provide socks and footwear as prescribed by appropriate rules and regulations.
+New operator must provide socks and footwear at their own expense, as prescribed by appropriate rules and regulations.

 Assignment And Field Training

-The new operator will be assigned to a shift and a lead operator.
-The new operator will then undergo several weeks of training.
+The new operator will be assigned to a shift and a lead operator, and will then undergo several weeks of training.
 The lead operator is responsible for orienting and training the new operator on all aspects related to this position.
-The lead operator also assists the new operator with their training by observing, evaluating and grading their progress on a daily basis.
+The lead operator also assists the new operator with his or her training by observing, evaluating and grading their progress on a daily basis.